twr14152/Network-Automation-Scripts_Python3/README.md

 - netmiko_script#.py
 - capture output of scripts

+Napalm for eos
+- Tested with ipython(python3.6) - results

 Napalm for cisco ios
 - Tested with python3.4 napalm_base and napalm_ios
 - Believe the ios image I am running in GNS3 is problematic with Napalm.